-Charges by golf driving ranges for the use of the range are not subject to sales and use tax.
-In such cases, the person who pays the charge is generally entitled to the use of a golf club, basket of balls, and the driving range; thus, there is no sale or rental of tangible personal property.
+A charge by a golf driving range for the use of a range is not subject to sales and use tax.
+In such case, the person who pays the charge is generally entitled to the use of a golf club, basket of balls, and the driving range; thus, there is no sale or rental of tangible personal property.
 Sales or rentals of tangible personal property by such businesses are subject to the general State, applicable local, and applicable transit rates of sales and use tax.